Jeff Davis County DWI Court Process

 3. Trial (If No Plea Deal)

-What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-Intoxication can be proven by showing that your blood alcohol concentration (BAC) was 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, or a combination thereof.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated at the time of driving.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.

-Texas law outlines specific penalties for DUI offenses, which can vary depending on the number of prior offenses.
+The penalties for DUI in Texas are determined by state law and can vary depending on the number of prior offenses.

 First Offense